Do you know why starting a business now can help your teen develop the 12 key transferrable skills?

 Digital technology -expanding and improving their knowledge of software and online systems.

-Great business ideas for teen to try
+Great business ideas for teens to try

 Your child will have the best chance of success if they start business based on the things they enjoy and are good at.
 If they are active, then they’ll probably prefer work that involves physical activity, where more studious teens will prefer opportunities that require lots of thinking and mental challenges.
 Possibilities include: